 School-Year Service Efforts

 At the Junior School, every grade participates in an annual service project, in addition to school-wide efforts.
 Class projects include: growing and delivering flowers to neighbors in the community (PK); the Salvation Army's Bounce for Bundle-Up (K); the "Change for Haiti" fundraiser and planting spring bulbs (grade 1); a Thanksgiving food drive for a local food bank (grade 2); the American Heart Association's Jump Rope for Heart fundraiser (grade 3); the Animal Rescue League animal supplies drive (grade 4); and playing holiday music at area nursing homes (grade 5).
-School-wide holiday service projects include the annual Giving Tree and Hill House Holiday Toy Collection, which provide toys and presents for needy children.
-View a complete list of Junior School service projects and descriptions.
+School-wide holiday service projects include the annual Giving Tree and Hill House Holiday Toy Collection, which provide toys and presents for local needy children.
+View a list of Junior School service projects and descriptions.

 At the Middle School, students in each class decide upon service projects that are meaningful to them, and a student-led Community Service Committee spearheads school-wide service projects.
-Past projects included drives for food, supplies for Haiti, and clothing for local Somali refugees, as well as fundraising efforts for breast cancer, diabetes and cancer research.
-The Form II (8th grade) class also participated in clean-up day at the Family Resources Retreat Center, and a fall clean-up of flower gardens around the city of Pittsburgh.
+Past projects included drives for food, supplies for Haiti, and clothing for local Somali refugees; fundraising efforts for breast cancer, diabetes and cancer research; and clean-up work at the Family Resources Retreat Center and flower gardens in the city of Pittsburgh.
 In 2013-2014, the school held its first Global Action Conference Day, a comprehensive day of service learning for the entire student body that included educational sessions with local nonprofit organizations, hands-on service projects, and planning for how to continue their service efforts for the rest of the school year.
 Learn more about Global Action Conference Day 2013 and Global Action Conference Day 2014.

 At the Senior School, a wide variety of service opportunities are available to students: